K9YA FAQ

 What happens in program?

-Our in person programs typically run for two hours a day, M-F, for three weeks at a time.
-Students work one on one with their dog-partner, teaching him or her basic behaviors, tricks, and agility.
+Our youth programs typically run for two hours a day, M-F, for three weeks at a time.
+Students work one on one with their dog-partner, teaching them basic behaviors, tricks, and agility.
 Students also participate in group activities centered on humane education, animal safety, animal advocacy, and personal development.
+Each is partnered with an adult mentor to guide them in building meaningful bonds with the dogs and with each other.

 Our virtual programs can be customized as needed to include our full three-week curriculum or select one-day modules.
-During our virtual programs, our kids receive a custom K9YA dog training kit with tools, tips, and a realistic stuffed dog.
-After learning from a professional dog trainer, our students then work virtually with foster dogs and their parents to teach these parents basic obedience and agility training for their dogs.
+During these, students receive a custom K9YA dog training kit with tools, tips, and a realistic stuffed dog.
+After learning from a professional dog trainer, our students then work virtually with foster dogs and their guardians to teach these basic obedience and agility training.

 How many programs do you have in a year?

-We have a minimum of 3 programs each year.
+We offer a minimum of four programs each year.
 As a grassroots organization, we are gradually expanding the number of programs we hold.
-Our goal is to maintain high-quality, high-impact programs as we grow our capacity to serve.
+Our goal is to maintain high-quality, high-impact programming as we grow our capacity to serve.

 What is your dog-training philosophy?

-Our dog training instructors use only force-free, rewards-based dog training methods.
-Our emphasis is on the process – a two-way communication between student and dog where empathy, problem solving, and patience are key.
+Our dog training instructors use only positive, rewards-based dog training methodologies.
+Our emphasis is on the process—a two-way communication between student and dog where empathy, problem-solving, and patience are key.
 Success hinges on building trust and clear communication.

 Do students adopt the dogs they work with?

-Typically no. Many of our students live in homes or situations where they are unable to have pets.
-The dogs in our program remain in the shelter and adoptable.
-In fact, many students will work with more than one dog because their original dog-partner was adopted or rescued.
-And while it is always hard to say goodbye, it allows our students the chance to help another dog live a happier life while they wait for their forever home.
+On rare but very happy occasions, yes!
+However, often no. Many of our students and volunteers live in situations where they are unable to have pets.
+The dogs remain in the shelter and adoptable during our program.
+In fact, many students will work with more than one dog after their original dog-partner is adopted or rescued—we see this as a special opportunity for students to strengthen their advocacy, helping additional dogs live happier lives while they wait for their forever homes.

 Who runs the program and do you need volunteers?

-Our program staff includes: a program director, a dog training instructor, an educational facilitator, a dog handling/transportation assistant, and LOTS of volunteer mentors.
-Mentors work one on one with student-dog teams, encouraging them in their process of self-discovery.
-Mentors are a VITAL part of the program and make a significant impact on the students and the dogs they work with.
-If you are interested in learning more and being a part of our team, please complete our volunteer application here.
+Our program staff includes: a program director, a dog training instructor, an educational facilitator, dog handling/transportation assistants, and LOTS of volunteer mentors.
+Mentors work one-on-one with student-dog teams, encouraging them in their process of self-discovery.
+Mentors are a vital part of the program and make a significant impact on the students and the dogs they work with.
+If you are interested in learning more and joining our team, please complete our volunteer application here!

 How do you know you are making a difference?